hiddengenome/Confidence/README.md

 # Confidence
-Visualization of state responses of GenomeNet
+Visualization of model confidence on genomic sequences

 # Usage